adoeller/wfx-sdr/readme.md

 precision the cursor does not have.
 The step follows the zoom on the usual 1 / 2 / 5 ladder, so a channel view still reads down to the hertz.

+**A second, horizontal line reads the level.** While the pointer is over the graph itself, a dotted line runs across it at the pointer's height, labelled with the level that height stands for.
+It is drawn from the inverse of the mapping the curve itself uses, so the reading and the trace cannot disagree.

+The two labels answer different questions on purpose: the one at the top says how strong the *trace* is at this frequency, the one at the line says what level the *pointer* is at.
+Together they measure a distance — park the pointer on the noise floor and read straight off how far a carrier stands out of it, instead of counting 20 dB grid lines.

+There is no horizontal line over the waterfall.
+Height is time there, not level, and a line across it would offer a measurement that does not exist.

 Where the pointer is gets read during the paint rather than tracked through mouse messages.
 That way a pointer that leaves the window, or a window that ends up under another one, needs no special handling: if the cursor is not